tkrajina/git-plus/README.md

 # Installation

-Add a this directory to your $PATH:
+Add this directory to your $PATH:

     export PATH=$PATH:/path/to/git-plus